merely-useful/py-rse/index.md

 -   Test software to convince people (including yourself) that software is correct enough and to make tolerances on "enough" explicit.
--   Add \gref{assertions}{assertion} to code so that it checks itself as it runs.
+-   Add [assertions][assertion] to code so that it checks itself as it runs.
--   Write \gref{unit tests}{unit_test} to check indivdiual pieces of code.
+-   Write [unit tests][unit_test] to check indivdiual pieces of code.
--   Write \gref{integration tests}{integration_test} to check that those pieces work together correctly.
+-   Write [integration tests][integration_test] to check that those pieces work together correctly.
--   Write \gref{regression tests}{regression_testing} to check if things that used to work no longer do.
+-   Write [regression tests][regression_testing] to check if things that used to work no longer do.
--   A \gref{test framework}{test_framework} finds and runs tests written in a prescribed fashion and reports their results.
+-   A [test framework][test_framework] finds and runs tests written in a prescribed fashion and reports their results.
--   Test \gref{coverage}{code_coverage} is the fraction of lines of code that are executed by a set of tests.
+-   Test [coverage][code_coverage] is the fraction of lines of code that are executed by a set of tests.
--   \gref{Continuous integration}{continuous_integration} re-builds and/or re-tests software every time something changes.
+-   [Continuous integration][continuous_integration] re-builds and/or re-tests software every time something changes.

 <!--chapter:end:chapters/testing.Rmd-->